Kai-46/VisSatSatelliteStereo/README.md

 # Satellite Stereo

+* All the python dependent packages can be installed via

+pip install -r requirements.txt

+* The configuration files are inside "aoi_config/".
+Basically, you would need to set the "dataset_dir" and "work_dir" fields in order to get started.
+Inside the "steps_to_run" field, I've kept the necessary steps (set to true) to produce the final point cloud, with other steps (set to false) being debugging helpers.

-The directory structure for the raw dataset looks like,
+* The directory structure for the raw dataset looks like,

 {dataset_dir}/ \
 &nbsp;&nbsp;&nbsp;&nbsp;    {xxx}.ntf \